rinne/node-linearize/README.md

 but instead of a JSON string, the encoded blob is an compact array of bytes (Uint8Array in JavaScript).

+## Caution!

+This is work in progress.
+Wait for version 1.0.

 ## Reference

 ```